saadl27/PuckoPolis/README.md

 # Part 3 - Inertial Measurement Unit (IMU)
 ## Introduction
-- In this part of the practical, you are going to use the IMU sensor **MPU 9250** to measure the acceleration and angular speeds of the robot e-puck2
+- In this section, you are going to use the IMU sensor **MPU 9250** to measure the acceleration and angular speeds of the robot e-puck2;
-- All the interfaces to get values from this sensor are already coded.
+- The interface to read values from this sensor is already implemented.
 The code uses the files **imu.*** to read the data of the IMU inside a thread.
-The functions to interact with the IMU are located in the **mpu9250.*** files and finally the functions used to communicate over the I2C bus are located in the **i2c\_bus.*** files
+The low-level functions to interact with the IMU are located in the **mpu9250.*** files and finally the functions used to communicate over the I2C bus are located in the **i2c\_bus.*** files

 ## MessageBus
-- In the first TPs, you have probably used for instance global variables to transfer data between an interrupt routine and another function
+- In the first labs, you have probably used global variables (or equivalents) to transfer data between an interrupt routine and another function;
-- Here, a special mechanism is used to transfer the data between different threads which is called `Messagebus`
-- It uses lock mechanisms and advertises the threads that are waiting on data when new ones are available.
-If you look inside the thread **imu\_reader\_thd** you will find the function **messagebus\_topic\_publish()** which publishes the new values and in the main function, you will find the function **messagebus\_topic\_wait()** which pauses the thread until new values are available.
-There are other ways to do this like using semaphores, mutexes, inter-thread messages, etc but this is not the purpose of this practical exercise.
+- Here, a special mechanism is used to transfer the data between different threads which is called `Messagebus`.
+It uses lock mechanisms and advertises the threads that are waiting on data when new ones are available.
+If you look inside the thread **imu\_reader\_thd** you will find the function **messagebus\_topic\_publish()** which publishes the new values and in the main function, you will find the function **messagebus\_topic\_wait()** which pauses the thread (makes it **sleep**) until new values are available.
+There are other ways to do this, such as using semaphores, mutexes, inter-thread messages, etc but this lab explores messagebus in particular;
+- Futher reading on messagebus is avaialble at https://github.com/e-puck2/msgbus.

-> `Task 7`
+> `Task 7`\
->- Take a look at the files and try to understand how the code configures and reads the IMU
->- For this you have really to explore all the libraries linked with the IMU (right click on the function call, then go to declaration, for instance)
+>  Take a look at the source files and try to understand how the code configures and reads the IMU.
+For this you have really to explore all the libraries linked with the IMU (right click on the function call, then go to declaration, for instance).
+These include the imu.* and mpu9250.* files.

-- futher reading on messagebus at https://github.com/e-puck2/msgbus
 ## Processing the IMU's data
 - If you looked carefully at the **imu.c** file, you should have seen two empty functions which are **imu\_compute\_offset()** and **imu\_compute\_units()**
 - The first one is used to get a given amount of measurements from the IMU and to compute an averaged offset value for all the axis of the accelerometer and of the gyroscope in order to use them later to have measurements without offsets (the IMU is not perfectly calibrated)